waltervh/BornAgain-website/content/documentation/getting-started/installation/macos/advanced-tips.md

 $ python -c "import bornagain"
 ```

+If no error is displayed, the installation was successful.

-You need to pay attention that the `PYTHONUSERBASE` environment variable is allways defined when you run your python scripts.
-You may also insert  corresponding export directive  into your `.profile` configuration file:
+You need to make sure that the `PYTHONUSERBASE` environment variable is always defined when you run your python scripts.
+You may also insert the corresponding export directive into your `.profile` configuration file:

 ```
 export PYTHONUSERBASE=/Users/me/my_python_extra